 Hi

 In PHP, I know there is no official way to delete items once they have been put into an array.
 But there must be a "best-method" solution to my problem.
-I believe this may lie in the array_filter
+I believe this may lie in the array_filter function.

 Essentially, I have a shopping cart object that stores items in a hashtable.
 Imagine you can only ever buy one of any item at a time.